danielcbit/apcctrl/doc/manual/manual.rst

 A Simple USB Configuration
 --------------------------

-If you have a USB UPS, the essential elements of your apcupsd.conf file should look like the following:
+If you have a USB UPS, the essential elements of your apcctrl.conf file should look like the following:

 ::

-    ## apcupsd.conf v1.1 ##
+    ## apcctrl.conf v1.1 ##
     UPSCABLE usb
     UPSTYPE usb
     DEVICE